isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 - Project name: a short name for your research project
 - Project summary: a brief (2–3 paragraph) overview of your project, written for a general audience.
 This will be visible to other BriCS users.
 - Project description: 3–4 paragraphs outlining the specific research you'll undertake using BriCS's advanced compute resources.
-- You need to check a checkbox to confirm that your project is non-commercial / research only.
+- Project partners: You need to state if your project is non-commercial/research only.
 If your project is commercial, you should seek advice from the [HPC Allocation and Compliance Committee][hacc-email].
-- Information classification: You'll need to state whether your project involves confidential, sensitive or GDPR-protected information.
+- Information classification: You need to state if your project involves confidential, sensitive or GDPR-protected information.
 If this is the case, please seek advice from [BriCS support][brics-support] before submitting your application.

 ### Step 4:

-## Complete your application now
+**Complete your application now**

 Navigate to [allocate.isambard.ac.uk][allocate-isambard] and click "Click here to login".